Cloud end user - using My Cloud Services Console

 - Related Requests

-- An icon for each server that is part of the service is displayed in the lower pane:
+- When you click Servers in the heading of the lower pane, an icon for each server that is part of the service is displayed.
+Using these icons, you can:

 A service that displays a status of Running might contain one or more stopped servers.

 The Servers link bar displays all of the servers that comprise your services.
 Click a service for details about that service.
 For more information about the actions you can perform on servers, see Managing servers in a service.

 The Storage link bar displays all of the network disk storage attached to any of the servers that are part of one of your services.
 You can view block devices or file systems.

 The PaaS link bar displays all of your platform as a service (PaaS) resources.
 Click a resource for details about the resource.
 For more information about the actions you can perform, see Managing PaaS resources.